hx00r/qrcode-generator/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section should list any major frameworks/libraries used.

 * [![Node][Node.js]][nodejs-url]
 * [![Express][Express.js]][Expressjs-url]